 The table below compares only the recommended products on this page.
 A low or high Price means it is low or high compared to the other products listed.
 The Popularity Score reflects how often readers click on and buy the product.
 The Quality Score is our assessment of the overall performance and satisfaction with the product compared to others in the table.

 Concerns About Toddler Harnesses

 My first son is an active child who is always moving.
-Despite my reservations and feeling like I am not that mom who walks their child around like the family pet.
-I decided we should at least get a leash so when the day ends, our baby would be safe at home.
+Despite my reservations and feeling like I am not that mom who walks their child around like the family pet, I decided we should at least get a leash for peace of mind.

-Interestingly, there have not been any safety recalls on record with the one and only complaint filed with the CSPC was for a stuffed animal that had a sewing needle left in it.
+Interestingly enough, there has not been any child safety recalls on record with the one and only complaint filed with the CSPC was for a stuffed animal that had a sewing needle left in it.

 The leash is a rope which inherently means there is a remote possibility of becoming entangled and/or strangled.
 So, it is important to store the leash out of the reach of children when not in use.